10 Things Holding Your Online Event Back (and how to turn them around)

 One year after the shift to entirely digital events, poor picture, sound and audio quality problems continue to plague the online event experience.
 Organizers should be careful to run tech checks with event speakers at the same time of day as their speaking slot, to test prospective problems with lighting, picture and bandwidth.
 If it fits into your budget, organizers can send external cameras and lighting to speakers before the event to make sure speakers are looking their best.

-4- Using the wrong software
+4- Using the wrong software for your online event

 Your event concept should dictate the technology you use, not the other way around.
 More features is not always better.
 It doesn’t make sense to utilize feature-laden platforms that could trap or distract attendees if you aren’t going to be using those extras.
 In addition, let your attendees influence your tech decisions.
 While you might crave using a feature-rich, immersive platform, it might not be the most efficient platform for a B2B event, where the goal is to quickly identify new leads.
 Similarly, more youthful demographics might be easily bored with platforms with lean functionalities and a lack of engagement features.

-5- Not prioritizing design
+5- Not prioritizing your online event design

 The branding, look and feel of an event was a huge part of the live event experience.
 Don’t ignore this element when you transition to digital.
 Find creative ways to bring design back into your online experience, from the first touchpoint with attendees to post-event.
 Pay special attention to the attendee and sponsor experience on your event platform– it is easily possible to go overboard with theming, branding and colors.
 Solicit feedback to make sure your themes are easy on the eyes.